jduimovich/graphtuitous/README.md

 This application can be deploy via local deployment manifests on OpenShift.
 See `hack/deploy.sh` for the resources on kubernetes clusters.
 A route is included for openshift.
 Once deployed the application can be found in the topology viewer.

+If you are using argocd, you point to the `deploy` directory recursive and directly deploy this repository to your openshift cluster.

 ![Gratuitous Graphs](openshift.png)